metrixwang/metrixwang.github.io/_pages/Research.md

 3. Robust moment tests with asymptotically F distributions (with Yixiao Sun, UCSD).

 4. Goodness of fit tests for high dimensional multivariate time series models.

+5. Time Series Model estimation with correlation of distances. (with Carlos Velasco).
+6.